kishan-ghulekar/Java-Revision/README.md

 ### Armstrong Number
 💪 Armstrong Number

-Implemented a Java program to check whether a given number is an Armstrong Number without using the Math.pow() method.
-Practiced loops, digit counting, manual power calculation, number manipulation, and conditional logic in Java.
+Implemented a Java program to check whether a given number is a Perfect Number by calculating the sum of its proper divisors (excluding the number itself) and comparing it with the original number.
+Practiced loops, divisor-based calculations, methods, number manipulation, and conditional logic in Java.

 ---

 Day 10
-Perfect Number
+### Perfect Number
-✨ Perfect Number Checker
+***_erfect number
 Implemented a Java program to check whether a given number is a Perfect Number.
 The program calculates the sum of all proper divisors (excluding the number itself) and compares it with the original number.
 Practiced loops, conditional statements, methods, and divisor-based mathematical logic in Java.
 ---